How Long Does it Take RouteNote to Review?

 You can set a sales start date, and as soon as your song is uploaded to platforms, you're able to make money!

-You’re waiting more than 4x as long to see your tracks on iTunes, Apple Music and the rest.
+You’re waiting for more than 4x as long to see your tracks on iTunes, Apple Music, and the rest.

 Make sure you check the Top 30 Distribution Platforms!